 In this co-opted form of parallel testing, a subset of real-world data from production is extracted and re-created in a test environment.
 This allows the testing team to safely review and validate any differences between the two systems or versions of the software.
 The subject matter experts (SMEs) can analyze, understand, and sign off on these differences before deployment.

-Parallel testing can also help with stakeholder buy-in by building trust and confidence in the new Kronos version or release by:
+Parallel testing can also help with stakeholder buy-in by building trust and confidence in the new UKG version or release by: